sanch1tt/megabot/README.md

 # Mega Downloader Discord Bot

 This Discord bot makes it possible to download files or folders from mega.nz using [**Mega SDK**](https://github.com/meganz/sdk).
-It supports single-file downloads and lets users select specific files from folder links for batch downloads.
+It supports single-file downloads as well as batch downloads of specified items from folder links.
 The bot is designed for Docker deployment.

 ---